-8. Consumer protection
+6. Consumer protection

 To date, Namibia has no consumer protection policy or legislation.
-Before Namibia's independence in 1990, most of South African (former mandatory power) laws were applied to Namibia.
+Before Namibia's independence in 1990, most of South African laws were applied to Namibia.
 Some of these old South African laws that are still applicable to Namibia are rather product specific, not applied to general protection of consumers and are mainly regulating credit.
 Examples include the following (see Legal Assistance Centre):